Talus-Network/move-binding/sui-move-call/README.md

 - `MoveObject<T>` → `CallArg::ImmutableOrOwned(..)`
 - `SharedMoveObject<T>` → `CallArg::Shared(..)`
 - `ReceivingMoveObject<T>` → `CallArg::Receiving(..)`

+For Move `&mut` parameters, use `CallSpec::push_arg_mut` (or implement `ToCallArgMut` on your own handle type).
+This matters for shared objects: Sui's shared input encodes mutability in the transaction input itself.

 These are intentionally separate wrapper types because the on-chain input shapes differ: shared objects are described by `(id, initial_shared_version, mutability)`, while